tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 Again, we used the HTML tag `<ul>` to define an unordered list.
 Within the list, we create a series of list elements (`<li>`), each of which in turn contains an HTML hyperlink (`<a>`).
 The hyperlink has an `href` attribute, which we use to specify the target URL defined by `/rango/category/{{ category.slug }}` which, for example, would turn into `/rango/category/other-frameworks/` for the category `Other Frameworks`.

 ### Demo
 Let's try everything out now by visiting the Rango homepage.
-You should see *up to* five categories on the index page.
+You should see *up to* five categories on the index page (although the population script only creates three -- you can test this by adding up to six categories in the admin interface).
 The categories should now be links.
 Clicking on `Django` should then take you to the `Django` category page, as shown in the [figure below](#fig-ch6-rango-links).
 If you see a list of links like `Official Django Tutorial`, then you've successfully set up the new page.

 What happens when you visit a category that does not exist?
 Try navigating a category which doesn't exist, like `/rango/category/computers/`.
 Do this by typing the address manually into your browser's address bar.
 You should see a message telling you that the specified category does not exist.
 Look at your template's logic and work through it to understand what is going on.